-There’s been a plethora of content around the impacts of header bidding for sellers, but what does header bidding mean for buyers?
-Today, we’ll walk through how the craze of header bidding affects the demand side and how buyers should respond.
+There’s been a plethora of content around the impacts of header bidding for sellers, but what about for buyers?
+Today, we’ll walk through how the header bidding craze affects the demand side and how buyers should respond.

 The supply side has been quick to adopt header bidding to reap benefits such as circumventing ad server waterfalls, increasing competition, driving higher CPMs and maximizing yield.
 Consequently, the demand side has been dragged along for the ride, and higher CPMs for media owners means higher prices for buyers.
 However, access to more valuable inventory seems to be built into the cost.